Start Your Business Return Now

 Unfortunately, your tax filing obligations as a self-employed individual aren’t quite as straightforward as they are for the traditionally employed.
 It’s not as simple as calculating your tax liability for the prior year and paying the IRS based on that amount.

 As a general rule, the IRS requires anyone self-employed to pay taxes as they earn income.

 While a regular 9-to-5 employer typically withholds taxes from their employee’s gross income, no one withholds taxes on your behalf when you’re self-employed.
 That means you’ll likely need to make estimated payments as you earn money to avoid tax penalties.

 Who has to pay estimated taxes?

 If you calculate that you will owe at least $1,000 in taxes, you typically are required to pay estimated taxes during the current tax year.

 Additionally, you may have to pay if you owed any taxes in the prior year.
 That typically occurs if you had too little withheld from your traditional paychecks throughout the year or received supplemental income — like through your business — that increased your tax liability.
 In those instances, the IRS expects you to make payments to avoid future tax bills.

-- adjusted gross income,
+- Adjusted gross income

-Quarterly taxes are due on the following dates.
-These dates can vary slightly each year or if you are a fiscal year taxpayer.
+Note: The above dates can vary slightly each year due to holidays or if you are a fiscal-year taxpayer.

-If you don’t pay enough by the deadlines or skip a payment altogether, you might be charged an underpayment penalty.
+If you don’t pay enough by the tax deadlines or skip a payment altogether, you might be charged an underpayment penalty.